 This feature helps to conserve horizontal space as it allows you to put multiple options in one field.
 This translates to including more information on the survey form.

-Formplus gives you a 21-day free trial to test all features and collect online data.
-Pricing plan starts after trial expiration at $20 monthly, with reasonable discounts for Education and Non-Profit Organizations.
+Formplus gives you a free plan with basic features you can use to collect online data.
+Pricing plans with vast features starts at $20 monthly, with reasonable discounts for Education and Non-Profit Organizations.

 2. Input your survey title and use the form builder choice options to start creating your surveys.

-Use the choice option fields like single select, multiple select, checkbox, radio and image choice to create your preferred multi-choice surveys online.
+Use the choice option fields like single select, multiple select, checkbox, radio, and image choices to create your preferred multi-choice surveys online.

 3. Do you want customers to rate any of your products or services delivery?

-Use the rating to allow survey respondent rate your products or services.
+Use the rating to allow survey respondents rate your products or services.
 This is an ideal quantitative research method of collecting data.

 4. Beautify your online questionnaire with Formplus Customisation features.